 All those involved in ministry including volunteers are also screened according to the procedures of our Church and Diocese, both of which are in accordance with State and Commonwealth legislation.

-For further details about Safe Ministry in the Anglican Diocese of Newcastle please see the Diocesan Website’s page on Safe Ministry.
+For further details about safety in the Anglican Diocese of Newcastle please see the Diocesan Website’s page on Safe Ministry.